phly95/Deck-Upad/README.md

 Pro Tip: If you want to use host mode while maintaining internet, plug your phone into your computer and enable USB tethering.

+AI use disclosure is located in DEVELOPMENT_METHODOLOGY.md .

 If you are here to game, you can feel free to disregard the following paragraphs.

 ## Description